MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 cover_img_path: assets/images/posts/ai-language-teacher-text.jpg
 ---

 I have a passion for languages and am excited to learn Dutch (in the Netherlands) and bits of other languages I encounter.
-I found AI tools like ChatGPT can make the learning process faster, fun, and tailored to my level and needs.
-I share my expertise here, so you can be equipped to do that too.
+AI looks like ChatGPT have made the learning process faster, more fun, and personalized.
+I'm here to share insights so you can achieve that too.

+**Overview:**

 - [Why use AI?](#why-use-ai)
 - [Ways to use AI as a language tutor](#ways-to-use-ai-as-a-language-tutor)